CumulusNetworks/docs/content/cumulus-linux-54/System-Configuration/Date-and-Time/Precision Time Protocol-PTP.md

    network_transport       UDPv4
    ```

-   For a trunk VLAN, add the VLAN configuration to the switch port stanza: set `l2_mode` to `trunk`, `vlan_intf` to the VLAN interface, and `src_ip` to the IP adress of the VLAN interface:
+   For a trunk VLAN, add the VLAN configuration to the switch port stanza: set `l2_mode` to `trunk`, `vlan_intf` to the VLAN interface, and `src_ip` to the IP address of the VLAN interface:

    ```
    [swp1]